bbchallenge/bbchallenge/src/routes/method.md

 ### Construction

-The algorithm that we use to enumerate the _useful_ space of 5-state Turing machines is a variation of [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Enumeration) but the core idea is the same.
+The algorithm that we implement to enumerate the _useful_ space of 5-state Turing machines is a variation of [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#Enumeration) but the core idea is the same.

-The algorithm recursively constructs the tree of 5-state Turing machines starting from:
+The algorithm recursively constructs the tree of _useful_ 5-state Turing machines starting from the common ancestor of all _useful_ machines^[3.
+By symmetry this common ancestor can use tape movement R and go to state B without loss of generality.
+Writing a 1 is motivated that if it wrote a 0 instead we could shift the tape to the first cell with a 1.]:

 <div class="flex flex-col items-center">
 <div class="w-1/3 -mt-5 font-mono">